 Talks.
 Workshops.
 Virtual Visits

 Once upon a time, Kathryn Evans was an actress.
-Now an award winning writer, she uses her performance skills to give lively and inspiring talks, delivering a mix of honesty, insight and practical advice to years 7 to adult.
+Now an award winning writer, she uses her performance skills at events, from major festivals to intimate library sessions, to give lively and inspiring talks, delivering a mix of honesty, insight and practical advice to years 7 to adult.

 Last night’s brilliant performance – that is the only word for it – by Jo Cotterill and Kathryn Evans was really something.